Posted August 29, 2013

 During the rather short life span of the Internet, we have already seen our fair share of unexpected turns.
 Maybe the next turn will be a more differentiated, more diverse Internet, where more languages and different platforms will mirror more closely a differentiated and diverse world.
 Privacy regulations might first impact clouds, but the concept of ‘availability zones’ might soon be broadened to include those for social media as well.
 Calls for domestic social networks based in Europe might lead nowhere – or may catch on as more users shift to localized services as the market matures.

 We may also see more of a shift to US-based providers taking privacy regulations into consideration for other countries and changing their services.
 This is already happening to some extent – to name just one example, last year Twitter blocked certain Tweets by a Neo-Nazi group only for Germany.
-A trend in this direction would have immediate implications for Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... experts, too.
+A trend in this direction would have immediate implications for Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. experts, too.
 A truly global security strategy requires all of these issues to be taken into consideration.